Contact Us

 Stratospheric polar vortex split

-After a big-time warmup in the eastern states, there is the chance for a return to colder-than-normal conditions by the latter part of the second week of March.
+After a big-time warmup in the eastern states, there is the chance for a return to colder-than-normal conditions by the middle of March.
 If this were indeed to take place, a major contributing factor could be the stratospheric polar vortex split that is likely to take place later next week with downstream implications to the overall temperature pattern.
 Map courtesy ECMWF, Weather Bell

 Meteorologist Paul Dorian